 - Dental records

 Lastly, it is important to attend all medical exams that are necessary for the adjudication of your VA claim.
 The BDD program exists to help eligible Veterans receive their VA disability compensation as soon as possible after they are released from active duty.
-Ensuring you receive all of the post-service benefits you’re eligible for is an important part of ensuring you have a successful military transition.
+Ensuring you receive all of the post-service benefits for which you are eligible is an important part of ensuring you have a successful military transition.

 How AAFMAA Can Help

-Thinking ahead to the VA services you will need in the future now will help ensure you've got everything you need in place when it's time to make your transition out of the service.
-If you'd like to speak with AAFMAA Member Benefits about your particular needs, please contact us anytime at 888-961-4573 or by emailing [email protected].
+Thinking ahead now to the VA services you will need in the future will help ensure you've got everything you need in place when it's time to make your transition out of the service.
+If you'd like to speak with AAFMAA Member Benefits about your particular needs, please contact us anytime at 888-961-4573, select option 2, then option 2 again.
+Or, email us at [email protected].